On the set of normalized dilatations of fully-punctured pseudo-Anosov maps: Introduction

-This simplification is in part due to the fact that pseudo-Anosov maps naturally come in \textit{flow equivalence classes}.
+This simplification is due to the fact that pseudo-Anosov maps naturally come in \textit{flow equivalence classes}.
 Given a pseudo-Anosov map $f:S \to S$, its \textit{mapping torus} is a $3$-manifold with a fibration over $S^1$ and a transverse \textit{suspension flow}.
 Two pseudo-Anosov maps $f_1:S_1 \to S_1$ and $f_2:S_2 \to S_2$ are \textit{flow equivalent} if their mapping torus is the same $3$-manifold $M$ and their suspension flows are the same.

-Thurston \cite{Thu86} showed that for every orientable, irreducible, atoroidal $3$-manifold $M$, there is a norm $|| \cdot ||$ defined on $H_2(M, \partial M)$ with a polyhedral unit ball $B$.
-The elements of a flow equivalence class with mapping tori $M$ correspond to the rational points on some top-dimensional \textit{fibered face} $F$ of $B$.
-More precisely, a map $f:S \to S$ corresponds to the normalized homology class $\frac{[S_t]}{|\chi(S)|}$ of the fibers $S_t$ of the associated fibration.

-\begin{rmk} Strictly speaking, our exposition is not the most accurate here: The mapping torus $M$ of a map $f$ on a punctured surface has no boundary components but is instead non-compact with the set of ends in one-to-one correspondence with the \textit{puncture orbits} of $f$.
-However, $M$ is clearly the interior of a compact $3$-manifold with torus boundary components $\overline{M}$.
-In this paper we will often abuse notation and conflate $M$ and $\overline{M}$. \end{rmk}

-Meanwhile, Fried \cite{Fri85} showed that the function assigning a map $f:S \to S$ to the \textit{normalized dilatation} $\lambda(f)^{|\chi(S)|}$ extends to a continuous convex function on $F$ that goes to infinity at $\partial F$.
-In particular, this function attains a minimum $\lambda_F$ in the interior of $F$.
-A consequence of this is if $\dim F \geq 1$, then there will be infinitely many pseudo-Anosov maps with normalized dilatation accumulating from above onto $\lambda_F$.
-Thus the topological invariants $\lambda_F$ of $3$-manifolds gives information about the asymptotics of minimum dilatations.
+Thurston-Fried fibered face theory states that maps of a single flow equivalence class correspond to interior rational points in a polyhedron $F$, and the \textit{normalized dilatation} $\lambda(f)^{|\chi(S)|}$ extends to a continuous convex function on $F$ that goes to infinity at $\partial F$.
+See \cite[Exposé 14]{FLP79}.

-However, one must take care in unpiecing this information.
-Specifically, it is a nontrivial task to recover the type of the surface $S_a$ for which the map corresponding to a point $a \in F$ is defined on.
-While it is true that the Euler characteristic of $S_a$ can be recovered from the Thurston norm, the number of punctures, thus the genus of $S_a$, depends on the greatest common divisors between certain coordinates of $a$, and these could behave wildly even along nice families of $a$.
-Indeed, the erratic nature of the original minimum dilatation problem can at least in part be credited to these number theoretical intricacies.

-One way to eliminate the number theoretical part of the problem and focus on the surface dynamical aspects is to restrict to \textit{fully-punctured} pseudo-Anosov maps.
-These are pseudo-Anosov maps where all the singularities of the foliations $\ell^s$ and $\ell^u$ are at the punctures of the surface $S$.